 Waterfalls?
 Caves?
 Traditional Chinese architecture?
 How about all three in the same scene?
 Furong Ancient Town, located in the northwestern part of Hunan Province, is undoubtedly one of China’s most unique historical towns.
 For whatever reason, though, it’s often overlooked by tourists – both international and domestic.
-And that’s all the more reason to come see the town’s fairytale-like scenery for yourself.
+And that’s all the more reason to come see Furong’s fairytale-like scenery for yourself.

 Formerly known as Wangcun, the town has been inhabited for thousands of years.
 Its population is largely comprised of Tujia people, China’s eighth largest ethnic minority.
 As such, a visit to Furong is also a great opportunity to learn about Tujia customs, architecture and folk beliefs.

 Furong was the setting for a 1986 film called Hibiscus Town.
 The film deals with the devastation caused by the Cultural Revolution of the ’60’s and ’70’s.
 And while Furong’s local culture doesn’t play a role in the story, the town’s scenic backdrop appears in a number of scenes.
-In 2007, over twenty years after the movie’s release, local officials changed the name to Furong, or ‘Hibiscus.’
+In 2007, over twenty years after the movie’s release, local officials decided to change the name to Furong, or ‘Hibiscus.’

 Visiting Furong Ancient Town